mrbalraj007/Learning_GitHub_Action/01.Github_Action_DevOps-Project/Terraform_Code_Infra_setup/AboutThis Project.md

 ---
 ## <span style="color: Yellow;"> Prerequisites </span>
 Before diving into this project, here are some skills and tools you should be familiar with:

+- Terraform installed on your machine.
+- A GitHub account.
+- A GitHub personal access token with the necessary permissions to create repositories.

 > ⚠️ **Important:**